-Although being one of the oldest cyber threats, phishing is still the most commonly occurring attack, usually done through email, social media, ads, or fake sites.
+Phishing is the most commonly occurring attack, usually done through email, social media, ads, or fake sites.
 The goal can be anything from tricking you into giving up your personal and financial information, sending money, or infecting your device with malware.

 Phishing campaigns are often highly targeted and believable, with the attackers pretending to be your bank, credit card company, or other familiar organization.

-Despite all the warnings by cybersecurity experts and repeated massive data breaches, many people prefer short and simple passwords, such as ‘123456’ or ‘password.’
+Despite warnings by cybersecurity experts and repeated data breaches, many people use simple passwords, such as ‘123456’ or ‘password.’
 Easy to remember, even easier for hackers to guess.

-But what’s worse than using a weak password?
+But what’s worse than a weak password?
 Using the same password everywhere.
-If a hacker cracks that password, they can easily log in to all the accounts that use the same password.
+If a hacker cracks that password, they can easily log in to all your accounts.

 Love free public Wi-Fi?
 So do cybercriminals.
-Most public Wi-Fi networks feature poor security, which makes it extremely easy for hackers to harvest personal data of their victims.
+Most public networks are poorly secured, which makes them an easy target for attackers.

-If a cybercriminal is monitoring the Wi-Fi network you are using (man-in-the-middle), they can observe your communications and steal sensitive information, such as login names, passwords, or credit card details.
-Doesn't sound like fun, does it?
+If a cybercriminal is monitoring the Wi-Fi network you are using, they can observe your communications and steal sensitive information, such as login names, passwords, or credit card details.

-You use your phone for everything from texting to social media to shopping, managing finances, and checking work emails.
-No wonder mobile security threats are on the rise, with cybercriminals increasingly attacking smartphones with credential theft, scammy ads and malware hiding in popular apps.
+Mobile security threats are on the rise, with cybercriminals increasingly attacking smartphones with credential theft, scammy ads, and malware hiding in popular apps.

 If you’re lucky, a fraudulent app might only affect the performance of your device.
-If you aren’t, it can be used by malicious hackers to spy on you and steal your sensitive information without your knowledge.
+If you aren’t, it can be used by criminals to spy on you and steal your sensitive information.

 Home security cameras account for 47% of the most hacked devices.

-Although IoTs are convenient, they also come with risks.
-Many of the internet-connected devices we own — from smartwatches to home assistants and smart TVs — have little to no security, meaning that almost anyone can remotely access and control them.
+Many of the internet-connected devices we own have little to no security, meaning that almost anyone can remotely access and control them.

-So does it mean that your vacuum cleaner is spying on you?
-Probably not, but your IP camera might be.
-According to research, home security camera systems represent almost half of the IoT devices that are compromised by hackers, followed by smart hubs, network-attached storage devices (NAT), smart TVs, and printers.
+It doesn’t mean that your vacuum cleaner is spying on you, but your camera might be.
+According to research, home security camera systems represent almost half of the IoT devices that are compromised by hackers, followed by smart hubs, network-attached storage devices (NAT), and smart TVs.